multiplexcuriosus/spice_up_coordinator/README.md

 3. VENV
 * Create a new venv with `python -m venv /path/to/new/virtual/environment`.
 * Source it with `source /path/to/new/virtual/environment/bin/activate `
-* Install requirements file with `pip install requirements.txt`
+* Install requirements file with `pip install -r requirements.txt`
 ### OPC
 Install ROS and setup catkin_ws:
 1.Install ros and setup catkin workspace